devcode1981/File-Provider-Storage/README.md

 Git 1.7.1-3 is the latest git binary for CentOS 6.5 and gitlab.
 Spinach tests will fail due to a higher version requirement by gitlab.
 You can follow the instructions found [here](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/install/centos#add-puias-computational-repository) to install a newer binary version of git.

+You may need to install Redis 2.8 or newer manually.

 ##### Other platforms